 For more info, read the Microsoft gift card FAQ.

-If you have subscriptions to services such as Office 365, OneDrive, Xbox Live Gold or an Ad-free Outlook.com account, you'll no longer be able to access them.
+If you have subscriptions to services like Office 365, OneDrive, Xbox Live Gold, or an Ad-free Outlook.com account, you won’t be able to access them anymore.

 To cancel most Microsoft subscriptions: